 Mobile crisis teams focus on minimizing disruption in the life of an adult during a crisis by utilizing the natural supports an individual already has in their home or community for support whenever possible.
 It is important for individuals to receive the most appropriate level of care.
 Sometimes that can be in the community and sometimes that may be a higher level of care.
 A higher level of care should not necessarily be perceived as negative if it is the appropriate level of care.
 There is no way to predict who will need which level of care at any given time or why.
 Having an assessment from the mobile crisis team will increase the likelihood that the person has the opportunity to be assessed and have a plan developed that will help them stay in the least restrictive setting possible when appropriate.
-DHS has worked with mobile crisis teams to identify training opportunities that would help increase their

-Quarterly Report on Olmstead Plan Measurable Goals Report Date: August 20, 2018 capacity to address the complexities they are seeing and has committed to providing trainings in identified areas specific to crisis response.
+DHS has worked with mobile crisis teams to identify training opportunities that would help increase their capacity to address the complexities they are seeing and has committed to providing trainings in identified areas specific to crisis response.
 This increases the teams' ability to work with more complex clients/situations effectively.